Steps to transferring your insurance to your new car

 Review your old policy

-Read through your old policy carefully to see which coverages you currently have.
+Read through your old car insurance policy carefully to see which coverages you currently have.
 Keep in mind that if you financed your vehicle, your lender will require you to purchase full coverage including comprehensive and collision.

 “If you own an older vehicle which just has liability, only the liability will transfer to the new vehicle.
 You will need to add full coverage to that new vehicle as soon as possible in order to be properly covered,” McKenzie says.